-The increase in current assets for governmental activities is related to the increase in investments in the current year.
+The increase in restricted assets for governmental activities is related to the increase in restricted investments in the current year.

-The increase in current assets for business-type activities is related to the increase in internal balances in the current year.
+The increase in current assets for business-type activities is primarily related to the increase in cash and investments as a result of revenues received exceeding expenditures paid in the current year.